Key takeaways

 Both Viagra and generic sildenafil are available in similar dosage options for treating ED: 25 mg, 50 mg, and 100 mg tablets.
 Most people start with the 50 mg dose, which is often effective for a majority of users.

-Generic sildenafil is also commonly available in a 20 mg dose.
-This is primarily because sildenafil is also sold under the brand name Revatio for treating pulmonary arterial hypertension (PAH), a specific type of high blood pressure affecting the lungs.
+Generic sildenafil is also available in a 20 mg dose.
+This is primarily because sildenafil is also sold under the brand name Revatio for the treatment of PAH.
 While Revatio is FDA-approved for PAH, healthcare providers can prescribe the 20 mg dose of sildenafil off-label to treat ED when appropriate.

 Your healthcare provider will recommend the dosage of Viagra or sildenafil that’s best for your needs.
 For most people, the standard doses (25 mg–100 mg) work effectively to improve erectile function.

-Since both Viagra and sildenafil contain the same active ingredient, you can expect identical results from equivalent doses of either medication.
+Since both Viagra and sildenafil contain the same active ingredient, you can expect similar results from equivalent doses of either medication.

 Timing: Take Viagra or sildenafil about 30–60 minutes before sexual activity.
-Both medications work best within this timeframe but can be effective for up to four hours.
+Both medications work best within this timeframe but can be effective for up to 4–6 hours.

 With or without food: You can take either medication on an empty stomach or with food, but avoid high-fat meals.
 Heavy meals can slow down how quickly the medication starts working.